Venezuela: Vote Shows overwhelming Support For Claim On Region Of Guyana - UrduPoint

 The Maduro government has said it is not seeking justification to invade or annex the huge territory, as some fear in Guyana, an English-speaking former British colony.

+Guyana's petroleum reserves are similar to those of Kuwait, with the highest reserves per capita in the world.

-Meanwhile, Maduro's government which faces a severe economic crisis released a video Sunday suggesting that some Guyanese would prefer to be under Venezuelan rule.
+Meanwhile, Maduro's government released a video Sunday suggesting that some Guyanese would prefer to be under Venezuelan rule.

-It purportedly shows an Indigenous group of Pemon adults in Guyana lowering the nation's flag and raising a Venezuelan flag in its stead.
+It purportedly shows an Indigenous group of Pemon people in Guyana lowering the nation's flag and raising a Venezuelan flag in its stead.

 Guyana's President Irfaan Ali said Sunday that his government was working to protect the country's borders and keep people safe.